ucsd-progsys/mist/README.md

 But these `List` constructors are all a bit boring --- what good are user datatypes if we can't say anything about them at the type level?!
+Until now, we've only been able to form refinements out of variables and primitive functions such as `+` and `∩` on special types such as `Int` and `Set`.
-We use (purely) type-level functions called measures [Vazou et al] to enrich the types of our constructors.
+We use (purely) refinement-level functions called measures (Vazou et al, ICFP 2014) to extend the language of refinements and enrich the types of our constructors.

 ```{include=tests/pos/recursion.hs .haskell .numberLines startLine=1 endLine=1}
 measure mNil :: List [>Int] -> Bool
 ```

+> If you get an error message about free vars that implicates the start of the file, you probably tried to use a measure you didn't declare.
+This will cause the solver print a list of unbound measures and crash with some mumbo-jumbo about `--prune-unsorted`.

-This declares a measure mNil that takes a List of Ints and returns a Bool.
+This declares a measure `mNil` that takes a `List` of `Int`s and returns a `Bool`.
 Measure have unrefined types.

-> Type constructor application to base types takes a list of parameters in square brackets separated by commas, unlike applications of type constructors to refinement types, which use the usual space-separated syntax.
+> Type constructor application in the realm of base types takes a list of parameters in square brackets separated by commas, unlike applications of type constructors in the realm of refinement types, which use the usual space-separated syntax.

 We can use these measures in constructor axioms to effectively define structurally recursive functions over a datatype.